laurci/poc-comp-plugins/README.md

 -   [x] allowing plugins to create fake source files to generate arbitrary code in it and refer to it from the real source files (should also be able to emit them)
 -   [x] hack the language service and provide cool editor features to plugins
 -   [x] add watch mode
--   [ ] write a few more example plugins (any suggestions appreciated) and simplify the plugins API along the way
+-   [x] **NOT IN SCOPE ANYMORE** write a few more example plugins (any suggestions appreciated) and simplify the plugins API along the way

 ## Making sense of this codebase